shakoooni/Math-Tutor---Version-2/README.md

 📖 User Guide

-Run it → the Math Tutor boots up with a cheesy ASCII banner.
+Run the program → the Math Tutor boots up with a big ASCII banner.

-Say your name → because math is personal.
+Enter your name → because math is personal.

-Brace yourself → it will generate one random problem (from the four horsemen of arithmetic: +, -, ×, ÷).
+Get a random math problem → one of the 4 basics: +, -, ×, ÷.

+Subtraction always non-negative.

+Division always whole numbers.

-Answer → type it in.
+Answer it → type your guess and hit Enter.

+See results instantly → the program checks your answer and shows feedback.

-Smile at the outro → the Tutor thanks you like a good friend.
+Outro → the Tutor thanks you for playing.

+👩‍💻 Maintainers

+Jayaditya Meesala

+Javion Wilkins